grafana/grafana/docs/sources/auth/gitlab.md

 # GitLab OAuth2 Authentication

-To enable the GitLab OAuth2 you must register your application in GitLab.
+To enable GitLab OAuth2 you must register the application in GitLab.
 GitLab will generate a client ID and secret key for you to use.

 ## Create GitLab OAuth keys